ialim0/openink/README.md

 ## Feedback & Contribution

 I welcome feedback and contributions!
 Feel free to explore, use, or contribute to this project.

+🙋 Need help or just want to chat about tech?
+Reach out at [alimidrissou.com/feedback](https://alimidrissou.com/feedback)

 ---